woocommerce/woocommerce/readme.txt

 == Changelog ==

 * Fix - Query within wc_customer_bought_product().
+* Tweak - When merging shipping taxes with a shipping rate taxes, ensure shipping rate taxes is not malformed.

 = 2.4.2 - 11/08/2015 =
 * Fix - If all variations are out of stock, maintain pricing display.